ftTower/Piscine-Cybersecurity/Inquisitor/readme.md

 1. In VirtualBox, go to **File > Tools > Network Manager > NAT Networks** and create a new NAT network.
     ![Screenshot of VirtualBox NAT Network](https://github.com/ftTower/ftTower/blob/main/assets/Malcolm/Vbox_NAT_network.png)

-2. For each VM, navigate to **Machine > Settings > Network**, set "Attached to" as **NAT Network**, and select the network you created.
+2. For each VM, go to **Machine > Settings > Network**, set "Attached to" as **NAT Network**, and select the network you created.
     ![Screenshot of VM Network Settings](https://github.com/ftTower/ftTower/blob/main/assets/Malcolm/vm_network.png)

 ### Configuring DHCP for NAT Network

-Ensure all VMs use DHCP for the NAT network:
+Make sure all VMs use DHCP for the NAT network:

 ```bash
 sudo bash -c 'cat <<EOF > /etc/network/interfaces